2015–16 Port Vale F.C. season: League One

 Struggling Oldham held Vale to a 1–1 draw on 1 March, having lost their slender lead to a disputed penalty.
-A 2–0 home win over bottom-club Colchester kept the Vale in touch of the play-offs.
+A 2–0 home win over bottom-club Colchester kept the Vale in touch with the play-offs.
 The season appeared to be petering out as Vale trailed by 2–0 at half-time at Peterborough, but they turned the game around completely in the second half to claim a 3–2 victory.
 Page praised the character of his players after revealing eight players had paid to stay in a local hotel the night before to save travelling on the day.
-However, the next game saw Page apologizing to the fans after league leaders Burton ended Vale's 14-game unbeaten league run at home with a 4–0 win.
-Vale were heading for a 1–0 victory over Shrewsbury when a late error from Alnwick allowed Sullay Kaikai's long-distance strike to become an equalizing goal.
-A 1–0 home defeat to play-off chasing Barnsley then ended any realistic hopes of a play-off place for the Vale.
+However, the next game saw Page apologising to the fans after league leaders Burton ended Vale's 14-game unbeaten league run at home with a 4–0 win.
+Vale were heading for a 1–0 victory over Shrewsbury when a late error from Alnwick allowed Sullay Kaikai's long-distance strike to become an equalising goal.> A 1–0 home defeat to play-off chasing Barnsley then ended any realistic hopes of a play-off place for the Vale.

 On 2 April, Port Vale collapsed away at Chesterfield, losing a convincing 1–0 half-time lead to lose 4–2; Page described the performance as "embarrassing" and "not acceptable".
-Seven days later Vale went on to relegate nearby Crewe Alexandra with a comfortable 3–0 home victory, Dodds scoring a brace and Hooper claiming one goal.
+Seven days later, Vale went on to relegate nearby Crewe Alexandra with a comfortable 3–0 home victory, Dodds scoring a brace and Hooper claiming one goal.
 Vale went on to record a 2–0 win at sixth-place Gillingham using a 3–5–2 formation with McGivern, Streete, and Richard Duffy operating as central defenders.
 The winning run continued with a comfortable 4–1 victory over Rochdale, before coming to an end with a 1–0 defeat at Scunthorpe.
 Walsall inflicted a heavy 5–0 on Vale on the final game of the season.

 Page offered new contracts to 13 out-of-contract players, and opted to release nine players: Lewis Bergin, Achille Campion, Colin Daniel, Omar Haughton (who was later re-signed after Page departed), Jonathon Kapend, Ryan McGivern, Chris Neal, Chekaine Steele, and Theo Robinson.
 However, Page himself would not stay to see any of these contracts signed, as he left the club to take charge at newly-promoted Northampton Town.
 The first player to leave the club after rejecting a contract was Louis Dodds, who joined league rivals Shrewsbury Town.
 He was quickly followed by Richard Duffy, who dropped down two divisions to join National League club Eastleigh.
 Star midfielder Michael O'Connor, top-scorer A-Jay Leitch-Smith, and club captain Carl Dickinson also confirmed that they would be leaving the club after rejecting the club's new contract offer.
 The last to leave was Enoch Andoh, who could not agree terms with the club despite protracted negotiations.